MechanicalRabbit/FunSQL.jl/docs/src/guide.md

     ))
     =#

-    res = DBInterface.execute(conn, sql)

-    DataFrame(res)
+    DBInterface.execute(conn, qₒ) |> DataFrame
     #=>
-    0×3 DataFrame
+    0×18 DataFrame
     =#

-An inner query may depend on the data from the outer query.
+The inner query may depend on the data from the outer query.
 Such inner queries are called *correlated*.
 In FunSQL, correlated queries are created using the [`Bind`](@ref) node.
 Specifically, in the body of a correlated query we use [query parameters](@ref Query-Parameters) to refer to the external data.
 The